 I’m currently a postdoctoral research fellow at the Computer Science department of the University of Milan (Italy), where I teach software engineering, and I work in the software engineering research group.
-I have been selected to participate at the ACM Student Research Competition and Doctoral Symposium of different editions of the ICSE conference.
+During my Ph.D. program, I have been selected to participate at the ACM Student Research Competition and Doctoral Symposium of different editions of the ICSE conference.
 I received my PhD degree in Computer Science from the University of Milan in 2014.
-My research activity has been focusing on Software Engineering, formal methods, formal Verification, self-adaptive systems, real-time systems, parallel and distributed Systems.
-I’m especially interested in methods and tools to improve dependability of adaptable and evolvable real-time applications.
-If you want more information about me, you can take a look at my complete Curriculum Vitae.
+My dissertation focused on the combination of advanced abstraction techniques and big data approaches to tackle the state explosion problem in formal verification.
+My current research activity focuses on Formal Methods and Software Engineering.
+I’m especially interested in: uncertainty quantification in software development; model-based testing techniques; methods and tools to improve dependability of adaptable and evolvable time-dependent applications.
+If you want more information about me, you can take a look at my complete Curriculum Vitae (last update: Feb.
+2019).

 My main research interests cover the macro-areas of Software Engineering, formal methods and formal Verification with particular focus to methods and tools to improve dependability of time-dependent, adaptable and evolvable applications.

 A list of my research papers can be obtained from different sources reported below.